Hugh-Guy both prosecutes and defends. He takes instructions to undertake both court advocacy and written advice.

-Not guilty verdict after trial in an assault by beating case with sexual offence and domestic violence elements.
+- Not guilty verdict after trial in an assault by beating case with sexual offence and domestic violence elements.
 The aggrieved alleged that ‘love bites’ were non-consensual.
-The trial judge, although stating he had ‘suspicions’ could not be sure, after text messages showing a ‘first account,’ which undermined the non-consensual allegation, were put to the aggrieved in cross-examination.
+The use of mobile phone evidence in cross examination proved crucial.

 - St. Andrews university (MA Honours, Classics)